augahmed/Aurelius/README.md

 ## Notes

-This repository does not attempt real model loading yet.
+This repository supports Aurelius JSON checkpoints for trained math models and local GPT-2 style assets for parity experiments.
 The current focus is architectural clarity, stable tests, and a small inference path that future work can replace piece by piece.

 Cache-aware generation is optional per model. `runtime.Engine` detects models that implement the cache-capable extension and uses incremental decoding only for those models; all other models continue to use the uncached full-sequence path.

 The local web UI uses the same runtime engine and generation options as the CLI.
-Chat history is stored in the browser for now rather than persisted server-side.
+Chat history is stored in the browser rather than persisted server-side.

-The `generate-gpt2` path now runs a real non-cached GPT-2 style forward pass from loaded safetensors weights, while `inspect-gpt2-next` and `validate-gpt2` support parity validation.
-The default CLI and web UI still use the toy transformer until the GPT-2 path has broader real-checkpoint validation and feature parity.
+The `generate-gpt2` path runs a non-cached GPT-2 style forward pass from loaded safetensors weights, while `inspect-gpt2-next` and `validate-gpt2` support parity validation.
+The default CLI and web UI still use the toy transformer unless a specific backend or checkpoint is provided.